ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 The second axiom for a crossed module first appeared as footnote 35 on p.
 422 of Whitehead's paper:

-* Note on a previous paper entitled ``On adding relations to homotopy groups.''.
+* [[J.H.C/Whitehead]], On adding relations to homotopy groups.
+Ann. of Math.
+(2) 42 (1941) 409–428.
-_Ann. of Math. _(2) \textbf{47} (1946) 806--810.

 Section 16 of the following paper

 *  [[J. H. C. Whitehead]],  _Combinatorial Homotopy II_, Bull.
 Amer.
 Math.
 Soc., 55 (1949), 453--496.

-proved a key result on "Free crossed modules", and this proof was was given an exposition in
+proved a key result on "Free crossed modules", and this proof  was given an exposition in

 * [[R. Brown]], ``On the second relative homotopy group of an adjunction space: an exposition of a theorem of J.H.C.
 Whitehead'',   _ J. London Math.
 Soc._ (2) 22 (1980) 146-152.